rabbitmq/rabbitmq-website/site/streams.md

   consumerTag -> { });
 </pre>

-The following snippet shows on to specify a specific timestamp to consume from:
+The following snippet shows how to specify a specific timestamp to consume from:

 <pre class="lang-java">
 // an hour ago